Equipment and Staging

 While many top artists in today's music scene rely on studio musicians and backing tracks, Leroy and Dewayne Williams are highly gifted singers and multi instrumentalists, who provide all their own music and vocals both in the studio and on stage.
 They use the most technologically advanced equipment available to create their signature sound.
 This page gives you detailed descriptions of the equipment and techniques used to create the remarkable sounds you hear in the audience!

 Both artists are left-handed and play left-handed instruments.
 Leroy's main instrument is a left-handed Carvin double-neck built in 1994.
 The instrument features a six string bass on top and a six string guitar on bottom.
 The body wings are poplar and the necks are both maple.
 The fingerboards are made of ebony.
-A Roland GK-2a pickup has been added to the guitar.
+The guitar has been modified and includes a Ghost hex pickup, built into the bridge.
 This allows Leroy to trigger midi sounds with his guitar.
-Leroy uses a Roland GR-09 for synth sounds and samples.
-Leroy also uses a Roland VG-88 effects processor which features a variety of effects and simulations of different guitars and amplifiers.
-Leroy's equipment allows for a vast variety of sounds and textures.
+Leroy uses a Roland GR 55, which features a variety of effects and simulations of different guitars and amplifiers, along with sampled instruments such as brass, strings etc. Leroy's equipment allows for a vast variety of sounds and textures.
 Backline monitoring for his instruments is accomplished through a Peavey KB 5 amplifier, and the stereo outs from the amp are fed into the house mixer.

 | equipment and staging | leroywilliams.org | recordings | links | home | omnipresent productions | biography | concerts and contact info |